 Specialist Experience and Skills

-My specialist experience teaching children with attention, focus and concentration challenges, and organisation difficulties: Having worked with children in specialist settings, developing attention, focus and organisational is something that is part of my everyday practise.
+My specialist experience teaching children with attention, focus, organisational and concentration challenges, including ADHD: Having worked with children in specialist settings, developing attention, focus and organisational is something that is part of my everyday practise.
 Over the years, I have developed a bank of resources and strategies to allow the child to access learning.
 These strategies may have originated from SALT, OT or EP recommendations.
 I work hard to ensure that not only do I, as the adult, have the skills and resources to enable the child to learn but also that I teach the child the skills they need to become an independent learner.
 I am passionate about sharing successful strategies with all settings that the child access.

 My specialist experience teaching through an EYFS (reception) curriculum approach: In my third year of teaching, I worked in a KS2 class for children with Down syndrome, LD, ASC and many other additional needs.
 They accessed a classroom that was typical of a KS2 mainstream class.
 After a few weeks of trying to motivate and engage the children, I felt something wasn't quite right.
 My first few years of teaching was in a Reception/KS1 class and I loved it.
 The children accessed provision areas, learning through play and often, not even realising they were learning!
 Suddenly the fun of learning had disappeared.
 This is when I developed provision areas in my KS2 classroom and the impact was phenomenal.
 The children were ecstatic to come into the classroom and learning was no longer a battle.
 Learning through play is such a magical experience and one I strive to provide for children.